 Approved entry points for importing animals to Germany by air are Köln Bonn Airport, Berlin Schönefeld Airport, Berlin-Tegel Airport, Munich Airport, Hamburg Airport, Frankfurt-Hahn Airport, Hannover-Langenhagen Airport, Leipzig-Halle Airport and Dösseldorf Airport.

-Puppies and Kittens: Owners bringing an unvaccinated puppy or kitten from a rabies controlled country will require permission from the veterinary authority in the State of entry.
+Puppies and Kittens: Rabies vaccinations must not be administered prior to 12 weeks of age.
+Owners bringing an unvaccinated puppy or kitten from a rabies controlled country will require permission from the veterinary authority in the State of entry.
 The entry of an animal aged less than three months from a country which is not rabies free or rabies controlled is not allowed.

 Failure to comply with these regulations will mean that your pet will be refused entry or returned to the country of origin or placed in quarantine, all at the expense of the person responsible for your pet.

 Inspection: All domestic dogs and cats must be free of evidence of disease